Best true wireless earbuds for 2020

 While you shouldn't expect quite that level of sound quality, the Momentum True Wireless earbuds do deliver smooth highs, articulate mids, and satisfying bass.
 They also have a large, "outside-the-head" soundstage with precise imaging.

-True wireless tip #1: Audio dropouts happen
+True wireless tip #1: Audio dropouts still happen, but less often than before

 The #1 reason our customers return these type of headphones?
 The audio signal can drop out during use.
 One ear or the other may lose sound.
 Sometimes it is only for a second or two.
 Sometimes you may have to re-pair the earbuds.
-Reliability can vary from model to model.

 Best battery life: Klipsch T5 True Wireless